monash-wsrn/ebug-network/docs/Deploy Server.md

     # The host device now has ROS2 configured to connect to the containers

-    # Exit the privelleged bash after
+    # Exit the root bash after
     exit
     ```